The Information is looking for a passionate, product-oriented engineer to join our growing engineering team in San Francisco.

-You'll build functionality spanning the full breadth of the platform, from the database to the frontend, so we're looking for people who can code across that range.
-You don't need to arrive knowing our environment but must have at least 1-2 years of coding experience in Web systems, primarily server-side but client-side as well.
+You'll build functionality spanning the full breadth of the platform, from the database to the front-end, so we're looking for people who can code across that range.
+You don't need to arrive knowing our environment but must have at least 2-3 years of coding experience in web systems, on both the client and server sides

 Our small team is eager to learn from each other, and so we're eager to share our knowledge as well.
-You'll see that we keep a low-ego coding environment and are comfortable discussing and learning from our own mistakes, so we expect the same from you.
+You'll see that we keep a low-ego coding environment and we’re comfortable talking about our own mistakes so we can learn from them, and we expect the same from you.
 We paircode and review each other's work often so that all can learn.

-Coders who like to build exactly what's specified won't thrive here.
 You should be excited to contribute ideas on the product side and develop them iteratively with our stakeholders.
-When you have questions, we expect you to know when to take them to your manager, and when to work directly with non-engineering colleagues to get the work done.
+When you have questions, we expect you to know when to take them to your lead, and when to take them directly to non-engineering colleagues to get the work done.

 You should have experience writing automated tests and know the difference between unit tests, integration tests, and... name one more type.

 You should also understand why code linting, continuous integration, and automatic scaling are powerful tools for a smaller organization and be comfortable with tooling that handles these things.